LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `cleanup(Goal)`
 	Cleanup goal for the test (default goal is `true`).

+- `flaky`
+	Declare the test as a flaky test.

 - `note(Term)`
 	Annotation to print (between parenthesis by default) after the test result (default is `''`); the annotation term can share variables with the test goal, which can be used to pass additional information about the test result.